Drywall Calculator

 How do I calculate drywall for walls only?+

 Wall area = 2 × (Length + Width) × Ceiling Height.
-Then deduct openings: standard door = 21 sq ft, standard window = 15 sq ft.
+Deduct openings: standard door = 21 sq ft, standard window = 15 sq ft.
 Add 10% waste and divide by 32 (sq ft per 4×8 sheet).
 Round up to the nearest whole number.
+Select “No — walls only” in the ceiling toggle above to calculate walls only.

 Scroll to Top